-Principle 5 The Management Board ensures that all provisions of law and internal policies are complied with, and endeavours to achieve their compliance by the enterprise.
+The Management Board ensures that all provisions of law and internal policies are complied with, and endeavours to achieve their compliance by the enterprise.
+The internal control system and risk management system comprise a compliance management system aligned to the enterprise's risk situation.

-Recommendations and suggestions:
+Recommendations and suggestion:

-A.2 The Management Board shall institute an appropriate compliance management system reflecting the enterprise's risk situation, and disclose the main features of this system.
 Employees shall be given the opportunity to report, in a protected manner, suspected breaches of the law within the enterprise; third parties should also be given this opportunity.